SFDO-Tooling/CumulusCI/docs/cli.md

 run   Runs a task
 ```

-If you\'re just getting started with CumulusCI and aren\'t sure which of
+If you're just getting started with CumulusCI and aren't sure which of
-the many tasks and flows to use, don\'t worry.
+the many tasks and flows to use, don't worry.
 We show you specific
 tasks and flows in later sections of the documentation.

 ### Specify Task Options When Running Flows